What are royalties? How they work for your business

 Both parties should ask a lawyer to review the contract before signing.

-- For the licensee, who is likely drafting the agreement, the contract needs to be legally compliant, and accurately reflect the terms of the specific arrangement.
+- For licensees (typically drafting the agreement): Ensure the contract is legally compliant and accurately reflects the specific arrangement.

-- For the licensor, it's more about understanding each clause fully and ensuring your rights, payments, and protections are clearly outlined.
+- For licensors (reviewing the agreement): Verify that your rights, payments, and protections are clearly outlined.

 How to apply the royalty payment cycle